FrameworkComputer/linux-docs/framework16/AI-300/Ubuntu-25.10+-fw16-AI-300.md

 ### Important: During Ubuntu Installation

-When installing Ubuntu, if you followed our guide, you remembered to enable **"Install third-party software for graphics and Wi-Fi hardware"** as this will automatically handled the NVIDIA driver installation for you.
+When installing Ubuntu, if you followed our guide, you remembered to enable **"Install third-party software for graphics and Wi-Fi hardware"** as this will automatically handle the NVIDIA driver installation for you.

 &nbsp;
 &nbsp;